julbod/QAQC_VIU_wx/README.md

-# Read me please
+# READ ME
+This GitHub repository contains a series of Python codes that are part of the QAQC pipeline to quality-assure and quality-check (QAQC) weather station data for the VIU hydromet network (http://graph.viu-hydromet-wx.ca).
+For more information on how the codes operate and the general workflow, please read the 'qaqc_workflow_notes.PDF' on this repository.

+## Summary:
-This folder contains codes designed to qaqc weather station data for the VIU hydromet network (https://qaqc-miniapp.shinyapps.io/qaqc_miniapp/).
-Note that each variable has a code associated with it that qaqcs the data (see this folder).
-The master code which contains all the qaqc functions necessary for the codes to work ("qaqc_functions.py") is also in this folder.
+Each weather station variable (e.g. AirTemp, RH, BP, SWE, etc.) has a code associated with it that QAQCes the data.
+The master code which contains all the QAQC functions necessary for the codes to work ("qaqc_functions.py") is also in this repo.
+To add or remove a variable, or weather station, to be QAQCed, one can modify the Python file 'qaqc_stations_list.py'.
+For each QAQC process, there is an associated flag number which indicates why a specific data value may have been QAQCed.
+These are described below.

-Each qaqc codes import the "qaqc_stations_list.py", which is a python file containing the name of the clean databases which required qaqcing on the database.
-For each of these stations, there is a list of variables which will be qaqced everytime the codes are ran.
-If one wants to add or remove a variable or weather station to qaqc, they can simply add or remove the necessary elements in the "qaqc_stations_list.py".
-All data on the qaqc webpage and databases contain a series of flag numbers, which are described below.

 ## QAQC flags by variable:
-The order of the flags in the below tables reflects the order of each qaqc step in the code - this is why flag numbers are not increasing chronologically.
-However, an attempt was made to standardise the flag number for each step so that they can be recognised easily across variables (e.g. outlier removal #1 is always Flag #1).
+The order of the QAQC flags in the below tables reflects the order of each QAQC step in the codes - this is why flag numbers are not increasing chronologically.
+However, an attempt was made to standardise the flag numbers for each step so that they can be recognised easily across variables (e.g. no QAQC is always Flag #0, outlier removal #1 is always Flag #1, etc.).

 | Snow Depth Flags: |
 | ------------- |